editor-js/editorjs-php/README.md

 `$JSONData` — raw string JSON with data from CodeX Editor frontend.

-`$JSONConfigurationData` — string JSON with CodeX Editor tools configuration (see an example in the following paragraph).
+`$JSONConfigurationData` — JSON string with CodeX Editor tools configuration (see an example in the following paragraph).

 `$cleanData` — array of block data objects which are ready to be recorded.

 # Configuration file

-You can configure validation rules for different types of CodeX Editor tools.
+You can configure validation rules for different types of CodeX Editor tools (header, paragraph, list, quote and other).

 Sample validation rule set: